Hiring a summer nanny? Payroll and taxes, handled.See how →

 Does this cost me anything?

 No. Your employer pays for NannyKeeper.
-There is no cost to you as the employee.
+There is no cost to you.
 You simply receive proper pay stubs, a W-2, and all the benefits of being paid legally.

 Will I owe more in taxes?

-You already owe taxes on your earnings, whether or not they're withheld.
+You already owe taxes on your earnings, whether or not they’re withheld.
 Being paid on the books means 7.65% (Social Security + Medicare) is withheld from each paycheck, plus federal and state income tax based on your W-4.
-The total you owe doesn't change — it's just spread across your paychecks instead of hitting you as a lump sum in April.
-Most nannies prefer this because there are no surprises at tax time.
+The total doesn’t change — it’s just spread across paychecks instead of hitting you in April.

 What if my employer doesn’t want to do this?

-Many families don't realize they're required to pay nanny taxes once your wages exceed $3,000/year.
-It's not optional — the IRS considers you a household employee.
-A good way to start the conversation: "I've been reading about nanny taxes, and it sounds like we should be doing this.
-I found a service that makes it really easy and affordable."
-You can share our plain-English guide with them to help explain what's involved.
-Share the nanny tax guide →
+Many families don’t realize they’re required to pay nanny taxes once wages exceed $3,000/year.
+It’s not optional — the IRS considers you a household employee.
+Share our plain-English guide with them.
+Share the nanny tax guide

 How do I get my W-2?

 Your W-2 is generated automatically through NannyKeeper and emailed to you before January 31 each year.
-You can also request a copy from your employer at any time through the app.
+You can also request a copy from your employer at any time.

 What are Social Security credits?

-Social Security credits are earned through legal employment and determine your eligibility for retirement benefits, disability insurance, and survivor benefits.
-You need 40 credits (roughly 10 years of work) to qualify for retirement benefits.
-Every legally paid paycheck helps you earn these credits.
+Social Security credits determine your eligibility for retirement benefits, disability insurance, and survivor benefits.
+You need 40 credits (roughly 10 years of work) to qualify.
+Every legally paid paycheck helps you earn them.

 How does the referral program work?